RealTimeLogic/BAS/README.md

 BAS Amalgamated runs efficiently on a Cortex M4 running @100Mhz and up; however, most microcontrollers will need external memory.
 See the Memory section just below the [Porting instructions](https://realtimelogic.com/ba/doc/?url=introduction.html#porting) for details.

+## Before Downloading the Source Code

+The Barracuda App Server is a complex product with many options.
+Before downloading the source, download one of the [pre-compiled binaries with included Lua tutorials](https://realtimelogic.com/downloads/bas/).
+For FreeRTOS users: check out the super easy to use [ESP32 IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/?bas=) designed for educational purposes.

 ## How To Compile

 To compile BAS, include BAS.c, src/arch/XXX/ThreadLib.c, src/arch/NET/XXX/SoDisp.c, and optionally src/DiskIo/XXX/BaFile.c, where XXX is the required porting layer.
 In addition, the compiler's include path must include inc/arch/XXX, inc/arch/NET/XXX, and optionally inc/DiskIo/XXX